victor-yacovlev/yajudge/bundle_README.md

  into directories specified by 'master-default.yaml' ('courses' and 'problems' subdirectories by default)

+ 6. Create course iteration entry by command `bin/yajudge-master start-course --title COURSE_TITLE --data COURSE_DATA_SUBDIR --url URL_PREFIX`

- 6. Prepare system root to be in use within isolated runs.
+ 7. Prepare system root to be in use within isolated runs.
 The most convient way is to use `debootstrap` command for most Linux distributions.